hupili/python-for-data-and-media-communication-gitbook/notes-week-18.md

 The computer science language of talking "efficiency" is "complexity".
 It usually refers to how the time needed to execute a program increase with the scale of problem size.
 It is a grand topic in algorithm design to talk about complexity.
 In our discussion, you may want to notice that the choice of data structure matters because their complexity is different.
 You don't have to master this from very beginning.
 Having this concept in mind allows you to sense the problem when it comes.
 Then you can more effectively ask for help.

 Here is [one example](https://github.com/hupili/python-for-data-and-media-communication/blob/master/jupyter-notebook/timeit.ipynb) to show you that `set` and `list` have drastically different efficiency on solving one problem.
-(You will learn jupyter notebook in [notes-week-04.md](notes-week-04.md))
+(You will learn jupyter notebook in [notes-week-01.md](notes-week-01.md))

 ## Data Engineering

-### Data pipelining
+### Data pipelining

 **TODO**: The fish bone structure in organising data pipeline